 *** To be eligible for a post-secondary pass, students must be attending a post-secondary institution in Regina.
 Post-secondary students can only purchase their pass from certain post-secondary institutions or at the Regina Transit Information Centre.
 Students must show current proof of enrolment at time of purchase.
 Anytime a Post Secondary R-Card is lost, the student must provide proof of enrolment in order to receive a replacement R-Card.
-The University of Regina offers a U-Pass for its students for the fall and winter semesters.
-Click here for more information.

 What is an R-Card?

 The R-Card is a reloadable smart card that can be loaded with pre-paid rides or a monthly pass.
 The R-Card can be registered to you with Regina Transit to protect the balance of the card from loss or theft, and it can be loaded with both individual rides and a monthly pass at the same time.
 R-Cards require an initial deposit of $5 which is paid only when you first get a R-Card or when you need to replace a lost, stolen, or damaged R-Card.